uswds/uswds-site/pages/ui-components/packages.md

 │   │   └── _index.scss_/
 ```

 The `/[package]/_index.scss` file is the Sass entry point for the package styles.
-It forwards any package style dependencies in addition to the compomnent source itself, which lives in `[package]/src/styles]`.
+It forwards any package style dependencies in addition to the component source itself, which lives in `[package]/src/styles]`.
 The `usa-search` package looks something like this:

 ```sass
 /* ./packages/usa-search/_index.scss */